 Is there any way using Mail that I can create a rule to highlight emails that I haven’t responded to?
 It’d be a great visual reminder.

-My exploration of Mac OS X Hints got me darn close to an answer.
-There I found a thread that reveals how to use AppleScript to display flagged or unread messages.
+a thread that reveals how to use AppleScript to display flagged or unread messages.
 In this thread, Apple’s AppleScript guru, Sal Soghoian, offered three scripts — one for showing all unread messages, another for showing all flagged messages, and yet another for showing all messages (essentially putting things back the way they are by default).

 I modified one of these scripts to reveal all messages that haven’t been replied to.
 It goes like this (and please forgive the funky formatting):